CasualsNUSCAS/SessionDocumentations/AY2425S2/AY2425_Week2.md

 Method of delivery: F2F, S-16-04

-Duration:
+Duration: 1.5 hours

 ## Session Idea
 Blind Presentation Competition 😎

 Do you like presentations?
-Can't get enough of them during the semester, perhaps? 😈😈😈 We present you with this week's CASuals session, where you get to practice useful skills in a fun way! 😎🎁😎 🔥🔥🔥Come on down to create and give short presentations on whatever anime-related subject you want, from shows to manga to games to V-tubers to idols to <and so on and so forth>! 💯💯💯
+Can't get enough of them during the semester, perhaps? 😈😈😈 We present you with this week's CASuals session, where you get to practice useful skills in a fun way! 😎🎁😎 🔥🔥🔥Come on down to create and give short presentations on whatever anime-related subject you want, from shows to manga to games to V-tubers to idols to and so on and so forth! 💯💯💯

 ## Slides link